James Davis (footballer, born 1995)

-James Anthony Davis Borikó (born 5 July 1995), also known simply as James, is a Spanish-born Equatoguinean professional footballer who plays for Spanish club Llosetense and the Equatorial Guinea national team.
+James Anthony Davis Borikó (born 5 July 1995) is a professional footballer who plays for Tercera Federación club Llosetense.
+Born in Spain, he played five games for the Equatorial Guinea national team.
 Mainly a winger, he can also appear as a left back.

 Club career

 Born in Palma, Majorca, Balearic Islands, James joined RCD Mallorca's youth setup in 2011, aged 16, from CD Atlético Baleares.
 He was also called up to train with the main squad two times, one in October 2012 under Joaquín Caparrós, and other in February 2013 under Gregorio Manzano.

 In the 2014 summer James was promoted to the reserves in Segunda División B. He made his senior debut on 24 August, coming on as a second-half substitute in a 2–1 home win against Valencia CF Mestalla.

 James made his professional debut on 21 November 2015, coming on as a half-time substitute for Thierry Moutinho in a 1–1 home draw against CD Lugo in the Segunda División.
 On 24 June of the following year, he signed a new two-year deal with the club, but remained assigned to the B-side.

 On 22 August 2018, James was loaned to third division side CD Guijuelo, for one year.